jcoopa/Kaggle-House-Prices--Advanced-Regression-Techniques/README.md

  * xgbTree

 ## [Report](https://github.com/jcoopa/Kaggle-House-Prices--Advanced-Regression-Techniques/blob/master/Kaggle%20Housing%20Prices%20Final%20Report%20Nov%2C%202019.pdf)
-#### This PDF was a required deliverable for the assingment, it provides written details about the methods we used as well as analysis of the performance of the model.
+#### This PDF was a required deliverable, it provides written details about the methods we used as well as analysis of the performance of the model.